hyperledger/toc/project-reports/2023/2023-Q1-Hyperledger-Caliper.md

 * Create developer docs that exhaustively document internal Caliper workings.
 * Probably shrink the scope of Caliper to highly configurable workload generation and reporting (but less focus on monitoring and SUT managemenent).
 * The Ethereum/Besu connector receives increasing attention, but its feature set is limited, it should be enhanced.
-* Adjust Caliper capabilities if needed for PSWG-related collaboriation (e.g., easier integration into k8s).
+* Adjust Caliper capabilities if needed for PSWG-related collaboration (e.g., easier integration into k8s).

 # Maintainer Diversity